imdeepmind/imdeepmind.github.io/docs/programming-languages/python/pythonic-code.md

 ### Example 4: Unpacking in Loops

-You can use unpacking in loops when iterating over a sequence of tuples or lists.
+We can use unpacking in loops when iterating over a sequence of tuples or lists.

 ```python
 pairs = [(1, 'a'), (2, 'b'), (3, 'c')]